nevenc/spring-ai-workshop/workshop/content/02-running-the-lab/index.md

 #### Run a simple chat query

 Let's run a simple chat query.
-Execute the following command in terminal to invoke call to LLM, e.g.
+Please go ahead and execute the following command in the terminal to invoke a call to LLM.
 ```execute
 http localhost:8080/chat/simple
 ```

-Observe the output, e.g.
+Observe the output.
 ```
 HTTP/1.1 200
 Connection: keep-alive